-Mineral resources for the Gramalote Project, which includes Gramalote Central, Monjas West and Trinidad zones, were estimated by Gramalote Colombia Limited, the operating company of our joint venture with AngloGold.
-Drill results through July 2013 were available for this mineral resource update.
+Mineral Resources for the Gramalote Project, which includes Gramalote Central, Monjas West and Trinidad zones, were estimated by Gramalote Colombia Limited, the operating company of our joint venture with AngloGold.
+Drill results through July 2013 were the basis of this Mineral Resource estimate.
+Mineral Resources as reported are the same as what we reported last year.
 Zones defining low, medium and high alternation and veining intensity and grade were interpreted on cross sections and linked into three-dimensional models.
 The final gold grades were estimated using Uniform Conditioning bench-marked to a 20 x 20 x 10 metre SMU size, this estimation technique is a change to the grade estimation methods used on previous models.
-An external audit by Quantitative Group of the 2012 resource model resulted in a major revision to the methods used for grade estimation and resource categorization.
+An external audit by Quantitative Group of the

+2012 resource model resulted in a major revision to the methods used for grade estimation and resource categorization.
 In 2013, an external review was completed on the estimation methods planned for use for the low grade zone at Gramalote Central.